FBP

 Hotel Queens Hotel reviews

-Planning your ferry trip from New Westminster?
-Stay at Queens Hotel; rated and is available from CAD $ 127.
-Queens Hotel is perfectly situated near the ferry routes, and can be reserved directly through Trivago.
+Looking for a great place to stay in New Westminster?
+Book Queens Hotel; rated and is available from CAD $ 127.
+Queens Hotel is conveniently located near ferry terminals, and can be booked directly with Trivago.

 📍 Address Queens Hotel